 Note:

-If you enter a grade that exceeds the maximum value for a grade item, it will be capped at the maximum unless the Can Exceed setting was enabled during the grade item setup.
-For more help, refer to Create and delete grade categories and items.
+- If you enter a grade that exceeds the maximum value for a grade item, it is capped at the maximum unless the Can Exceed setting was enabled during grade item setup.
+For more information, refer to Create and delete grade categories and items.

 |